ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 inventory cache
 ^^^^^^^^^^^^^^^

-Extend the inventory plugin documentation with the inventory_cache documentation fragment and use the Cacheable base class to have the caching system at your disposal.
+To cache the inventory, extend the inventory plugin documentation with the inventory_cache documentation fragment and use the Cacheable base class.

 .. code-block:: yaml